cal-weng/terminus/docs/manual/larepass/manage-olares.md

  ![Device control](/images/manual/larepass/device-control.png)

 - **Restart device** – Your Olares will restart.
 If your phone is on the same network as Olares, its status will show `Restarting` and will return to `Olares running` in approximately 5–8 minutes.
 - **Remote shutdown** – Your Olares will power off.
-If your phone is on the same network as Olares, its status will show `Powered off`.
-Remote operations are not possible after shutdown, and the device must be turned on manually.
+If your phone is on the same network as Olares, its status shows `Powered off`.
+Remote operations are unavailable after shutdown, and you must turn the device back on manually.

 ::: tip Note
-If you perform a restart from a network outside of Olares, the **My Olares** card will be inaccessible during the restart and will return to normal after startup is complete.
+If you restart from a network outside Olares, the **My Olares** card will be inaccessible during the restart and will return to normal after startup is complete.
 :::

 ## Configure network